shadowychaos/phpipam-dhcp-config-generator/README.md

    - This is optional in PHPIPAM and you can specify this in the Jinja2 template manually.
  - dhcpd-reservations.include
    - This is optional and the include line can be removed from the Jinja2 template or the location can be changed manually.
+   - You can also manually modify this file to fit your needs if you do intend to use it.